-Anne Émond is one of the most exciting Canadian directors working today, and her films deserve wider international attention.
+In this episode of the podcast, we discuss Anne Émond, one of the most exciting Canadian directors working today.
+Her films deserve wider international attention.
 Her films play with time and genre as they explore the connection between the physical and the emotional aspects of her characters.

 This episode features Editor-in-Chief Alex Heeney, Executive Editor Orla Smith, Associate Editor Brett Pardy, and special guest Justine Smith (@RedRoomRantings).